2019 – Present

 Environmental Education engages with students in the Chicago Public School system and spreads knowledge about various topics related to the environment, our relationship with it, and sustainability as a whole.
 The goal is to enlighten students about ways that they can interact with and help our planet.

 Our project group recognizes the importance of turning awareness into pro-environmental behavior.
 Thus, we also aim to provide students with the tools and resources to more easily engage them in sustainable living and to help them become environmental advocates.

 We partner with public and charter schools (K-12) through the Neighborhood Schools Program and teach mini-lectures on climate change, sustainability, food security, natural gardening, and permaculture complemented by hands-on activities (e.g., poster-making, indoor and outdoor gardening, blind-taste tests).

-This year, we are teaching tailored lessons to a 25-student, 6th grade class in Ray Elementary and a 10-student, high school class in Gary Comer Youth Center.
+This year, we taught tailored lessons to a 25-student, 6th grade class in Ray Elementary and a 10-student, high school class in Gary Comer Youth Center.
 Our high school curriculum includes lessons over environmental careers.